PADDLE TRIP INFO

 There are port-a-johns where we launch and takeout.
 However, there are NO facilities of any kind along the paddle route.
 Bring enough food and water for the day.
 No drinking water is available along the route.
 We will take frequent water and snack breaks; but we will not stop for lunch.
 Pack your food and water in a small, soft-sided bag that will fit in the kayak – the storage area is only about 12 inches wide.
 Secure cameras, binoculars, phone, and other expensive items in waterproof bags that you can tether to the kayak or wear around your neck.

 NOTE: We strongly recommend that persons with heart problems or other serious medical conditions consider very carefully whether they should make the trip.
 Remember, we will be in the wilderness.
 Medical help and transportation are a significant time and miles away.
 If you have a physical condition that would require treatment while you are on the water, be sure to bring necessary medications and equipment you normally use to treat the condition.
 If you are allergic to stings, be sure to bring whatever medication you use to counteract a reaction.
-Please notify your Trip Leader if you have an existing medical condition that we should know about.
+Please notify your Crew Leader if you have an existing medical condition that we should know about.

 Although insects are seldom a problem, it is wise to bring insect repellent.
 If you are allergic to stings, be sure to bring whatever medication you use to counteract a reaction.